Niteshsharma831/Internship-Task/Arvyax/README.md

 ```

----

-If you want me to generate `.env.example` samples or `package.json` scripts, just say!
+If you'd like, I can also help generate `.env.example` templates or package.json scripts.
+Just let me know!
 ```